Bitcoin Loans: How to borrow against your BTC

 Fees for Bitcoin loans are straightforward in most cases.

-• Origination Fee (Administration Fee): Some loans require a one-time fee for admin expenses.
+- Origination Fee (sometimes called an Administration Fee): Some loans require a one-time fee for admin expenses.
 Some lenders call it an administration fee.
 Although it’s a one-time fee, $BTC loans are typically short-term loans, so a one-time fee can have a big impact on borrowing costs.

 You’ll also want to consider conversion fees and costs associated with moving capital where it needs to be.